kubeshop/testkube/docs/installing.md

 ## Uninstall `testkube`

-You can uninstall TestKube using the uninstall command integrated into the testkube plugin.
+You can uninstall Testkube using the uninstall command integrated into the testkube plugin.

 ```sh
 kubectl testkube uninstall [--remove-crds]
 ```

-Optionally you can use the `--remove-crds` flag which will clean all installed Custom Resource Definitions installed by TestKube.
+Optionally you can use the `--remove-crds` flag which will clean all installed Custom Resource Definitions installed by Testkube.